mgershovitz/sample_projects/README.md

 # sample_projects
- small projects with tutorials on some cool python packages for shecodes python students
+ Small projects with tutorials on some cool python packages for shecodes python students